EmirAlpKocak/ApplicationBlocker/README.md

 !!!
 Virus or malware warning?
 False positive.

-Programming Language: Version 1.0 and 1.1: C# 1.2, 1.3, 1.4: VB.NET, 1.5 and later: C#
+Programming Language: Version 1.0 and 1.1: C# 1.2, 1.3, 1.4: VB.NET, 1.5 to 2.1.0: C# | 2.2.0 and later: C# and C++

 UI of the version 1.7.0 and later is based on MetroFramework.
+2.2.0 and later uses a C++ DLL for Task Dialogs, a replacement to simple messageboxes.

 Setup File: Microsoft Visual Studio Installer Extension